-The glottocode of the path’s languoid, a unique and stable identifier, under which it can be found in the Glottolog.
+The glottocode of the path’s languoid, a unique and stable identifier, under which it can be found in Glottolog.

 We always chose the most basic (dialect, language) variety with a glottocode, to be as specific as possible.
-Note: it is always the latest (~modern) variety, if there are glottocodes for historical varieties of the langoid.
+Note: it is always the latest (~modern) variety in case there are glottocodes for historical varieties of the langoid.

 2.2.10 Genus